Py4Phy/Activity_00_Hello_World/README.md

 1. **Follow the repository creation link** (on Canvas).
 The link looks like `https://classroom.github.com/a/FuNNyleTT3rs`.
-This will create your personal, private repository, named `hwNN-yourname` where _yourname_ is your GitHub username.
+This will create your personal, private repository, named `activity-00-yourname` where _yourname_ is your GitHub username.
 2. In the shell on your computer, **clone the repository to your own computer**, using the specific repository name: